Sunday, October 12, 2025

 Shelved Cold Lazarus cereal promotion (possibly)

-Another tongue-in-cheek set of character cards using the format of the classic Weetabix 1977 Doctor Who promotion... this time for Dennis Potter's 1996 science fiction drama Cold Lazarus which I have had a recurring obsession with since its initial broadcast.
+Another light-hearted set of character cards using the format of the classic Weetabix 1977 Doctor Who promotion... this time for Dennis Potter's 1996 science fiction drama Cold Lazarus which I have had a recurring obsession with since its initial broadcast.

 As with the Ghost Light set last year (see October '24 blog post) the style is slightly updated and stills used.
 Again, many of the character figures have a heavy white outline similar to the style used on the Star Trek The Motion Picture promotional cards.
 Considering the story centres on a frozen head, maybe Ready Brek (bought by Weetabix in 1990) should be the cereal and instead of the white outline a warming orange glow perhaps be more fitting?